-A number of in silico models and tools are available for the estimation of a substance's potential for binding with hormone receptors, such as estrogen receptor (ER), androgen receptor (AR), and pregnane X receptor (PXR).
-These include commercial programmes such as ADMET PredictorTM and MetaDrugTM, as well as publicly available tools such as VEGA and Online Chemical Modeling Environment (OCHEM).
-Another open source docking tool Endocrine Disruptome is also available for virtual screening of EDs (see EFSA and ECHA, JRC, 2018).
+A number of in silico models and tools are available for the estimation of a substance's potential for binding with hormone receptors, such as the Estrogen Receptor (ER), the Androgen Receptor (AR), and the Pregnane X Receptor (PXR).
+These include commercial programmess such as ADMET Predictor[TM] and MetaDrug[TM], as well as publicly available tools such as VEGA and Online Chemical Modeling Environment (OCHEM).
+Another open source docking tool, Endocrine Disruptome, is also available for virtual screening of EDs (see EFSA and ECHA, JRC, 2018).